 Off the tour tip: If you’re hungry, Harry’s Shack has incredible seafood and giant windows which you can enjoy the sunset from.

 Direwolves and White Walkers

 Perhaps one of the most magical forests I’ve ever seen is the Tollymore Forest.
 It’s the kind of place where bright green moss wraps around towering trees and where it’s always dark and mysterious.
 It’s also where you’ll be taken back to S1E1 Winter is Coming when Ned Stark, his sons Robb, Bran and Jon Snow and Theon Greyjoy stop after returning from Will’s execution.
-Here they come upon a dead stag and a mauled mother direwolf.
+Here they come upon a dead stag and a mauled mother direwolf (check out some wolf like dogs).
 Her cubs, as many as there are Stark children, are taken back to Winterfell.
 This is also where the Night’s Watch deserter discovers the haunted forest and discovers dismembered Wilding bodies.

 In my opinion, one of the most exciting of all the Game of Thrones filming locations is Castle Ward.
 (Home to Winterfell and where we are introduced to key characters in S1E1 Winter is Coming).
 Castle Ward is a 16th-century tower that sits on 820 walled acres of gardens and woodland.
 It’s also the exterior of where Bran falls from a window, arguably one of the most memorable scenes in the series.

 But your experience doesn’t stop at a pretty property and an infamous tower.
 Here you’ll get to meet with the great folks at Winterfell Tours who will get you into costume and teach you a thing or two about archery with their official Game of Thrones Experience.